akshaykhanna/ExcelRegionSelection/README.md

 ## Prequistisive

-Start GraphQL server provided  [here](https://github.com/layer-software/frontend-engineer-test-server) on your local, make sure `API_URL` present in this project to same & can alter that from below file.
+Start GraphQL server provided  [here](https://github.com/layer-software/frontend-engineer-test-server) on your local, make sure `API_URL` present in this project points to same & can alter that from below file.

 ```
 // config.js file